 How long do people normally stay for?

-It depends on the project but the average time is two months.
-There is a minimum stay of two weeks and a maximum stay of three months.
+It depends on the project but the average time is one months.
+There is a minimum stay of one week and a maximum stay of two months.
 Longer periods can be agreed on.
-For residencies shorter than two weeks other rates apply.

 What kind of accommodation do I get?